curran68/rockaria/README.md

 # Method Of Building

-Within Microsoft Visual Studio Code, using Django, Python and Java i set about designing and building the framework to create Rockaria.
+Within Microsoft Visual Studio Code, using Django, Python and Java I set about designing and building the framework to create Rockaria.
 The idea of Rockaria came about from my love of music and live concerts.
-Also within this project i have also used HTML, CSS and Bootstrap.
+Also within this project I have also used HTML, CSS and Bootstrap.
-Typeface and other designs are from Font awesome and also Google Fonts.
+Typeface and other designs are from Font Awesome and also Google Fonts.
 Making sure the site is responsive across different devices.
-As this is my first Django project throughout i faced challenges and also some demanding issues which needed thought and processes to remedy problems along the way.
+As this is my first Django project throughout I faced challenges and also some demanding issues which needed thought and processes to remedy problems along the way.